software-architecture-guild/katas-2025/README.md

 > *Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).*

-From this viewpoint, we will only highlight changes made to [Current State architecture](current_state/context_viewpoint/README.md).\
+From this viewpoint, we will only highlight changes made to [Current State architecture](current_state/context_viewpoint/README.md).
 Detailed descriptions of all changes to the system can be found in a [separate document](future_state/context_viewpoint/README.md).

 #### Level 2 - Container diagram - Certification Platform

-> The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
-It also shows the major technology choices and how the containers communicate.
+> *The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
+It also shows the major technology choices and how the containers communicate.*

 ![Diagram](future_state/context_viewpoint/level2_containers.png)

 **Changes:**

 1. Introduced **AI Assistant** with several functions:

    - Store historical records for all tests, candidate submissions, their grades and feedback, and the time experts spend grading.
    - Generate suggestions that experts can accept or reject when grading submissions.
    - Collect suggestions' status to calculate suggestions' performance and adjust the AI Assistant accordingly.
    - Detect anomalies and notify the designated expert for review.
    - Collect anomalies and appeals status to calculate grading quality.
 2. Introduced a **new appeal process**:

    - Candidates can raise an appeal.
    - Designated experts review appeals and make necessary corrections.

 #### Level 3 - Components - AI Assistant

+> *The Component diagram shows how a container is made up of several "components," what each component is, their responsibilities, and the technology/implementation details.*

 We propose implementing the **AI Assistant** using a **Micro-Kernel Architecture**.